Mini-Project-5th-sem-gr10/FaceTrack-frontend/README.md

-## This repository consists the frontend of the project
+## This repository consists the frontend of this project